Carl Davis (American football): 2017

-On October 1, 2017, David earned his first start of the season after Brent Urban was placed on injured reserve.
-He recorded three solo tackles in the Ravens' 26-9 loss to the Pittsburgh Steelers.
-The next game, he suffered a hamstring injury during the first half of a 30-17 victory over the Oakland Raiders.
+On October 1, 2017, David earned his first start of the season after Urban was placed on injured reserve.
+He recorded three solo tackles in the Ravens' 26–9 loss to the Pittsburgh Steelers.
+The next game, he suffered a hamstring injury during the first half of a 30–17 victory over the Oakland Raiders.
 He missed the following game and played sparingly in the next 7 weeks due to the injury.

 2018

 On September 1, 2018, Davis was waived by the Ravens.

 Cleveland Browns

 On September 2, 2018, Davis was claimed off waivers by the Cleveland Browns.
 He played minimally for the Browns, registering just one assisted tackle for 2018.

 The Browns re-signed Davis on a one year $2 million contract on March 12, 2019.
 The Browns released Davis on August 31, 2019.

 Indianapolis Colts

 On October 14, 2019, Davis was signed by the Indianapolis Colts.
 He was released on November 4.